wavefrontHQ/docs/pages/doc/integrations_log_data.md

 You use grok patterns (similar to [Logstash](https://www.elastic.co/products/logstash)) to add structure to your log data.
 To do this:
 1. Open the `logsIngestion.yaml` file you specified in the proxy configuration file.
 The file may be empty.
-2. Add the following snipped, which specifies basic instructions for parsing log data:
+2. Add the following snippet, which gives instructions for parsing log data:

 ```yaml
 aggregationIntervalSeconds: 5  # Metrics are aggregated and sent at this interval